-Chinese New Year in Hong Kong is a joyous time of the year.
-The city is adorned in splash’s of red and gold and it is the biggest celebration in the city’s calendar.
-Read on to find out more about why we celebrate Chinese New Year, Chinese New Year traditions, how to wish someone a happy New Year in Chinese, what foods are popular over the festival period and much more.
+The biggest celebration in the calendar, Chinese New Year, is a joyous time of year in Hong Kong.
+The city is adorned in splashes of red and gold and there is a feeling of festivity everywhere.
+Read on to find out about all things Chinese New Year – why we celebrate, traditions, how to say Happy New Year in Chinese, what foods are popular and much more

 There are many tales chronicling the origin story of Chinese New Year or Guo Nian, but the most well known is the story of the defeat of the demon Nian.